jefhar/fisher-yates/README.md

 # fisher-yates

-A PHP implementation of the [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle)
+A PHP implementation of the [Fisher-Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) with a deterministic shuffle.

 ## Installing